estradiol - norethindrone patch

 - have or have had other diseases that increase the risk of blood clots

 - have endometrial hyperplasia (overgrowth of the lining of the uterus)

-- have migraines with aura (headache is associated with symptoms such as flashes of light, tingling sensations, blind spots, muscle weakness, difficulty speaking that occur either before or during the headache)
+- have migraines with aura (headache that is associated with symptoms such as flashes of light, tingling sensations, blind spots, muscle weakness, and difficulty speaking that occur either before or during the headache)